Franklin W. Bowdon

 Franklin Welsh Bowdon (February 17, 1817 – June 8, 1857) was an American slave owner, politician and an Alabama congressman.
 He served in the United States House of Representatives from 1846 to 1851.

 Biography

 Born in Chester District, South Carolina, Bowdon was the son of Samuel and Sarah Welsh Bowdon.
-He graduated from the University of Alabama in 1836, studied law under Daniel E. Watrous at Montevallo, was admitted to the bar and commenced practice in Talladega, Alabama as the law partner of Messrs.
-Thomas and Wm.
-P. Chilton, and Tignall W. Jones.
-He married Sarah E Chilton, on March 15, 1840 at Talladega, Alabama.
+He graduated from the University of Alabama in 1836, studied law under Daniel E. Watrous at Montevallo, was admitted to the bar and commenced practice in Talladega, Alabama as the law partner of Thomas Chilton, William P. Chilton and Tignall W. Jones.

+Bowdon married Sarah E Chilton, on March 15, 1840 at Talladega, Alabama.
 She was the daughter of Thomas Chilton and Frances Chilton.

 Career

 Bowdon served as a member of the Alabama House of Representatives in 1844 and 1845.
 He was elected as a Democrat to the Twenty-ninth United States Congress to fill the vacancy caused by the death of Felix G. McConnell.
 He was reelected to the Thirtieth United States Congress and Thirty-first United States Congress.
 He was chairman of the Committee on Public Buildings and Grounds during the Thirty-first Congress.
 He served as a U. S. Representative from December 7, 1846 to March 3, 1851.
 He did not stand for reelection in 1850 and moved to Henderson, Rusk County, Texas in 1852, where he resumed his law practice as the partner of George W. Chilton.